AIRTucha/usct-vis/front-end/js/app/sci-fi-gui/readme.md

 	   activeMode : the name of the mode which is activated modes : [
 	    {
-	      name : name of the mode,
+	      modesName : name of the mode,
 	      image : url for button icon,
 	      name : text under button,
 	      tooltip : tooltip for the button,